Some in GOP want ballots to be counted by hand, not machines

 “Counting votes is very tedious.
 Human beings are bad doing tedious things, and computers are very good at doing tedious things,” Stewart said.

-Most states also conduct postelection audits that are designed to identify any irregularities with ballot scanning and counting.
+Most states also conduct post-election audits that are designed to identify any irregularities with ballot scanning and counting.
 But with many Republicans believing Biden was not legitimately elected, election machines have become a popular target.

 In Nevada, a Republican county commissioner is pushing a proposal that would require hand-counting of all ballots, along with a return to primarily in-person voting and beefing up uniformed security at polling places.